RetroPie/RetroPie-Docs/docs/scraper.md

   -m          manual mode (choose from multiple results)
 ```

-# ES-scraper in the RetroPie setup script

-ES-scraper can be started from the "setup" menu of the RetroPie setup script.
-In the scraper menu you can run a normal (re-) scrape of the ROMs (first option) or a forced re-scrape of the ROMs (second option).
-In all cases the scraper is started with boxart downloading.
-CRC scraping is used when the third option is chosen.
-The maximum width (in pixels) for boxarts is set to 350 px.
-You can change this width with the fourth option.

-When the scraper is finished it returns to the setup script.

 # Troubleshooting
 ### The scraper won't find any games (or just a few)
 Scraping accuracy really depends on **properly named files and specifying the correct platform ID** in the config file. **Cowering's GoodTools** should be enough to mass rename most of these files.